andrew-codechimp/HA-Battery-Notes/docs/index.md

 ## To add a battery note manually
 * Go to Settings/Integrations and click Add Integration.
 * Select Battery Notes.
+* Choose Device or Entity and click next.
+Device will automatically detect a battery and will work for most common devices, you should use entity if your device has multiple batteries or when an entity does not have a device.
-* Choose your device from the drop down and click next.
+* Choose your device or entity from the drop down and click next.
 * Enter the battery type and quantity and optionally a battery low threshold and click submit.

 !!! info